 In the kitchens where she’s worked, there hasn’t been a lot of that notorious “kitchen attitude” between cooks and coworkers (which surprises me, as its such a high-volume, high-stature, “hot” restaurant at which she works).
 She says she is working in an environment that is open to learning from each other and always feels very symbiotic.

 Does positivity breed success?
-I’d like to think so.
+We’d like to think so.

 Do you cook at home?

-I love my generation.
-We are inquisitive, creative, hardworking, and want to know where our food comes from.
+The Millennial generation is inquisitive, creative, hardworking, and, importantly, we want to know where our food comes from.
 Alexandra is a vegetarian who knows that some of her finest food isn’t going to be made in the kitchen of the restaurant; she loves cooking fresh, local produce in her kitchen at home as well.

-“I love going to the farmer’s market,” she tells me with a passion that is evident.
+“I love going to the farmer’s market,” she tells me with obvious passion.

 When talking about food being an experience, you can certainly see it here.
 She bikes to the farmer’s market, either Lyndale or Mill City, interacts with local producers, farmers, movers and shakers, and buys food with a connection to our city and state, from the people who make it great.